 What you need to know: Territory size may be based on factors such as radius, population size, zip codes, and more.
 Details can be found in Item 12 of the FDD.

-Interested in franchise ownership like Golden Chick?
+Interested in ownership opportunities like Golden Chick?
 Request a free consultation with a Franchise Advisor now.

 Franchise 500 Ranking History

 Compare where Golden Chick landed on this year’s Franchise 500 Ranking versus previous years.

 Curious to know where Golden Chick ranked on other franchise lists?
 Find out below.

 Are you eager to see what else is out there?
 Browse franchises that are similar to Golden Chick.